5. Processing unidimensional data#

 ## array([5, 8, 4, 5, 6, 9])

-This gave, in this order: the first element, the sum of first two elements, the sum of first three elements, …, the sum of all elements.
+It gave, in this order: the first element, the sum of the first two elements, the sum of the first three elements, …, the sum of all elements.

 Iterated differences are a somewhat inverse operation: